 Anyway after over 100 weddings we had been there and done that.

 Jill would like to do more weddings but I’m not sure where she would get the energy from.

-Jill had started www.dartmooraccommodation.co.uk in 1997 (sold in 2014), with an independent Tourist Information shop in Chagford.
-The shop had to go in 2000 to concentrate on weddings, but the website lived on for the benefit of the local B&Bs, Hotels, businesses etc and is a thriving, growing wealth of information today.
+Jill had started dartmooraccommodation in 1997 (sold in 2014), with an independent Tourist Information shop in Chagford.
+The shop had to go in 2000 to concentrate on weddings, but the website lived on for the benefit of the local B&Bs, Hotels, businesses etc. And is a thriving, growing wealth of information today.

 The business was sold in 2014 and Lisa is making a fine job of it now.

 With Jill taking all the photos for the website, and getting into commercial photography, meant the old film cameras were well out of date.
 And thanks to eBay they have all gone now.

 I still had my own darkroom gear up to late 2010 and, given the time, achieved some good results from ‘old stock’ if needed.

 This has gone the same way now as did the EOS1000s, on eBay.

 Our children are both away from home now, and we are proud Grandparents to both Nancy and Elsie.